Cecilia Vennersten

-Cecilia Birgitta Vennersten-Ingemansson (born 26 September 1970 in Gothenburg) is a Swedish pop singer.
+Cecilia Birgitta Vennersten-Ingemansson (born 26 September 1970) is a Swedish pop singer.

 Cecilia Vennersten performed the Mariah Carey song "Hero" on Sikta mot stjärnorna in 1994.

 Her career started with a second place finish in the Swedish qualifier for the Eurovision Song Contest with the song "Det vackraste".
 Her first album, named Cecilia Vennersten, released the same year, was a great success in Sweden and Norway.
 In 1997, her second album, Till varje leende, en tår, was released.
-She participated in Melodifestivalen 2005 with the ballad "Var mig nära", but she didn't quality for the final.
+She participated in Melodifestivalen 2005 with the ballad "Var mig nära", but she didn't qualify for the final.
 In 2006, her third album, Under stjärnornas parasoll, was released.